CloudSihmar/introduction-to-kubernetes/ControlPlaneNodeComponents.md

 [Return to the Kubernetes Components page.](KubernetesComponents.md)

-## Control Plane Components
+## Control Plane Node Components

 The Control Plane is what controls the cluster and makes it function.
 It consists of multiple components that can run on a single master node or be split across multiple nodes and replicated to ensure high availability.
 The container orchestration layer that exposes the API and interfaces to define, deploy, and manage the lifecycle of containers.

 The Kubernetes cp runs various server and manager processes for the cluster.
+Among the components of the master node are the kube-apiserver, the kube-scheduler, and the etcd database.
 As the software has matured, new components have been created to handle dedicated needs, such as the cloud-controller-manager; it handles tasks once handled by the kube-controller-manager to interact with other tools, such as Rancher or DigitalOcean for third-party cluster management and reporting.

 There are several add-ons which have become essential to a typical production cluster, such as DNS services.
 Others are third-party solutions where Kubernetes has not yet developed a local component, such as cluster-level logging and resource monitoring.